abrehman02/farmart/Discussion.md

 with minimal disk overhead, making this the **optimal solution**.
 Benchmarks show this approach is **2-5x faster than the standard multi-threaded version** due to reduced disk reads and efficient parallel processing. 🚀

+I will chose the final fourth solution because it is the most optimised one and can easily run over a file of 1TB